Research

 Innovation in Offsite Construction

-Linking to offsite fabrication methods and using a kit of parts approach to modularity, we aim to use technology available in digital design tools to create environments that harness the power of the virtual world to create innovative modes of communication and collaboration.
-This process engages with many different stakeholders to input in finding a new relationship between customisation and standardisation
+By approaching modularity through utilising off-site fabrication methods, we aim to use advanced digital design tools to create environments that harness the power of the virtual world, enabling new forms of collaboration.
+This process engages with a variety of stakeholders to discover a new connection between customisation and standardisation.

 We use modular offsite construction combined with algorithmic tools to find new ways to maximise customisation of repeatable standardised parts.